-There is currently research focusing on automating the process of measuring glucose and injecting the right amount of insulin through a so-called artificial pancreas.
+There is currently research focusing on automating the process of measuring glucose and injecting the right amount of insulin through a so-called ‘artificial pancreas’.
 That solution is still not ideal, though.
 “You would still be dependent on insulin and glucose measurement, and even the best closed loops would come with a risk of hypoglycemia,” said Jacob Sten Petersen, Corporate Vice President and Head of Stem Cell R&D at Novo Nordisk.

 As a leader in diabetes treatments, Novo Nordisk is researching technology with potential to cure type 1 diabetes, eliminating insulin injections and long-term complications.
 The company is studying the transformation of stem cells into insulin-producing cells that can be transplanted into the pancreas to recover normal insulin production.

 “Just like endogenous beta cells, implanted, stem cell-derived beta cells have the ability to sense changes in blood glucose levels in real time, and to secrete appropriate amounts of insulin until glucose levels are normalized,” said Cord Dohrmann, CSO of Evotec.
-This German biotech company is working with Sanofi to develop a cell replacement therapy for type 1 diabetes.
+This German biotech company is working with Sanofi to develop a cell-replacement therapy for type 1 diabetes.

 Immunotherapy: attacking the origin

-Immunotherapy is mostly known as a modern treatment for allergies, where a person is exposed to what they are allergic to in order to train the immune system to tolerate it.
+Immunotherapy is mostly known as a modern treatment for allergies, where a person is exposed to a small amount of what they are allergic to in order to train the immune system to tolerate it.
 The principle of modulating the immune system to either attack or tolerate specific targets has gained a lot of recognition in recent years thanks to its potential to treat all sorts of diseases where the immune system is involved, including cancer and neurodegenerative conditions.